First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Consistency of Temporal Knowledge Bases

-where $I$ and $E$ mark the start and the end of the input $\avec{a}$, respectively, and $F$ marks the cells of the first configuration (to be filled with blanks~$\#$); we also assume that $S_\#$ also holds at moment $0$.
-These CIs are of exponential size, and our next task is to show how to convert them into a $\DL_\horn\Xallop{}$ ontology of polynomial size.
+ensures that accepting and rejecting states never occur in the encodings of computations.
+These CIs are of exponential size, and our next task is to show how to convert them into a $\DL_\horn\Xnext{}$ ontology of polynomial size.

 Consider a CI of the form $A \sqsubseteq \Rnext^{2^n} B$.
 First, we replace the temporalised concept $\Rnext^{2^n} B$ by $\exists P$ and add the CI $\exists Q \sqsubseteq B$ to the TBox, where $P$ and $Q$ are fresh role names.
 Then, we add the following RIs to the RBox, $\R$, for fresh role names $P_0,\dots,P_{n-1},\bar P_0,\dots, \bar P_{n-1}$: